nxmatic/zdotdir/README.md

 I like my Zsh to behave like [Fish][fish], so there's a lot of features that will be very familiar to other Fish users.

-- A functions directory for my custom functions
+- A functions directory for my custom autoload functions
-- A completions directory for my custom functions
-- A conf.d directory so that .zshrc isn't a cluttered mess
+- A conf.d directory for sourcing additional .zshrc content
 - A plugins directory similar to [oh-my-zsh] for adding/removing shell features

 ## Installation

-Since this is my personal `$ZDOTDIR`, this installation procedure is mostly for my personal use.
+Since this is my personal `$ZDOTDIR`, this installation procedure is for my personal use.

 It's a good idea to backup existing files first: